nautobot/nautobot-docker-compose/docs/plugins.md

 # PLUGINS

-To add plugins the strategy is going to be to take the existing container and install the plugins system on top of it.
+To add plugins you will need to build a custom container with the plugin installed.

 ## Getting Started